Maikhell/saybabook-django/README.md

 # Sayababook

-A Online Web App That Allows Users To Save and Manage Their Online Books with links
+An Online Web App That Allows Users To Save and Manage Their Online Books with links